 Meter Reading Cycle or Meter Cycle by day of month

-Load Bus ID
+Station ID

 Distribution Loss Factor code.

 Eligibility Date

 Premise Type (residential, small commercial, large commercial, industrial)

 Database Changes

 The TDSP will notify ERCOT of any changes in information related to an ESI ID for which it is responsible.
 The TDSP will send changes to ERCOT in accordance with SET 814_20.
 ERCOT will respond to the TDSP in accordance with SET 814_21.
 In addition, ERCOT will send all respective Competitive Retailers notice of the changes in accordance with SET 814_20.
 Each CR will reply to ERCOT in accordance with SET 814_21.
 The TDSP is responsible for the following data elements: